timotejroiko/sweph/README.md

 * semom files - moon (BC)
 * seas files - main asteroids (AD)
 * seasm files - main asteroids (BC)

 For advanced usage, the following files can also be found:

 * astxxx folders - files for individual asteroids (600 years)
 * longfiles folder - files for individual asteroids (6000 years)
-* jplfiles folder - files for nasa's jpl ephemerides
+* jplfiles folder - files for NASA's JPL ephemerides
 * sat folder - files for planetary moons

-More information can be found in the [Swiss Ephemeris files documentation](https://www.astro.com/ftp/swisseph/doc/swisseph.htm#_Toc58931065).
+More information can be found in the [Swiss Ephemeris files documentation](https://www.astro.com/ftp/swisseph/doc/swisseph.htm).

 ## Contributing

-If you find any innacuracy or bug in this library, or if you find an update that is not yet included in this library, feel free to open an issue or a pull request.
+If you find any inaccuracy or bug in this library, or if you find an upstream update that is not yet included in this library, feel free to open an issue or a pull request.

-## Known Issues and Caveats
+## Limitations

-* Due to how the underlying C library operates, you may find that the `error` field returned by some functions will contain random data even if there is no actual error.
-This can happen when existing memory buffers are recycled therefore the user must always check the returned flag values as per the Swiss Ephemeris documentation.
+* While worker_threads are supported, the underlying C library is single threaded and contains process-wide settings.
+Functions such as `set_ephe_path()` or `set_sid_mode()` will affect the entire process, including all worker_threads.
+While you can still use worker_threads as long as you don't change settings from other threads in the middle of calculations, true thread-safe multithreading can only be achieved using child_process.

-* While worker_threads are supported, the underlying C library is single threaded and its settings are global.
-Functions such as `set_ephe_path()` will affect the entire process, including worker_threads.
-While you can still use worker_threads as long as you dont change settings from other threads in the middle of calculations, true thead-safe multithreading can be achieved using child_process instead.
+* This library is a C/C++ add-on designed for Node.JS only, it will not work in browsers, other JS engines or in any other environment that does not support native C/C++ add-ons.
+In order to install this library, the target system must have the necessary build tools installed, such as `python`, `make` and `gcc` on Linux, `xcode` on Mac, `visual c++` on Windows, and/or other equivalent solutions.

 ## Author

-Copyright © 2021, Timotej Valentin Rojko
+Copyright © 2021-2022, Timotej Valentin Rojko